lukego/soldering/consumables.md

 from Amazon.com.
 This is what Louis Rossmann calls "the good shit" and has a cult following who especially love it for rework.
 It has a gooey consistency and seems to survive some tens of seconds under high heat from a hot air rework station.

-I have also been using ChipQuik flux, liquid from a flux pen and gel from a tube, but I have switched to Amtech as my default.
-I bought a bag of miscellaneous syringes and use one with a large tip as my dispenser.
+I bought a bag of miscellaneous syringes and use one with a large nozzle as my dispenser (or just goop it straight from the tub on something like a match stick.)

+I have since seen the [SDG Electronics flux comparison](https://www.youtube.com/watch?v=iKDAmY9Rdag) and it seems like there are some excellent cheaper ones available too.
+I'll probably try a couple of these when the Amtech starts running low.

+I also have a ChipQuik flux pen that I use occasionally.
+This is a liquid flux.
+Seems ideal if you want to use only a little flux but lately I prefer to slop on the tacky stuff.

 ### Isopropyl alcohol

-I use 99.5% isopropyl alcohol (aka isopropynlol, aka 2-propynol) to clean away flux residue after soldering.
+I use 99.5% isopropyl alcohol (aka isopropanol, aka 2-propanol) to clean away flux residue after soldering.
 I apply it using a tooth brush.
+I bought a 1L bottle at a local shop and use that to top up a more convenient little bottle.

 ### Kimwipes

-I am currently waiting on my first delivery of Kimwipes from Amazon.de.
-These are paper wipes that don't leave threads behind.
-Meanwhile I'm using Q-tips which do require care to avoid leaving a mess of cotton fibers.
+I have just started using Kimwipes to soak up the dirty alcohol when cleaning PCBs.
+These are basically tissues that don't leave fibers behind.
+I emulate John Gammell's technique of putting the wipe over the alcohol and then rubbing it with a brush.

+I had used Q-tips but these often left cotton fibers between the legs of components when I cleaned them during rework.

 ### ChipQuik desoldering alloy

-I have some ChipQuik desoldering alloy.
-It's good at what it does but I usually use hot air these days.
+I have some ChipQuik desoldering alloy for removing non-BGA chips with exposed legs.
+It works great but I don't have much use for it since I got the hot air rework gun.

 ### Solder balls